sagemath/sagewiki_to_gh-2022-10-10/days78.md

 Date: 3 days '''From June 29 to July 1st, 2016'''

-Venue: Vancouver (more details to come)
+Venue: University of British Columbia, Vancouver

 == Registration ==